KilianZimmerer/rfm/README.md

 # Railway Foundation Model (RFM)

+🚧 **This project is still WIP!** 🚧

 The purpose of this project is to help AI-systems "*understand*" railway sytem dynamics.
-In order to achieve this a generative dynamic graph transformer model is trained.
+In order to achieve this a generative dynamic heterogeneous graph transformer model is trained.

-🚧 **This project is still WIP!** 🚧

 ## Quick Start 🚀